 She moved down the hall, away from Jeremiah and the light, her long white dress trailing behind her, until she became a patch of white in the gloom.
 Jeremiah hesitated a moment more, wiping his eyes, and then followed.

-In the parlor (How did I get here, thought Amelia?), Phillip and Andrew stood side by side at the window, looking out.
-It was dark outside, like always, but it was a quiet night as well as dark; there were no drums.
+In the parlor, Phillip and Andrew stood side by side at the window.
+It was black outside, like always, but it was a quiet night as well as dark; no drums.
 Phillip drank scotch from a thick-bottomed tumbler.
 Andrew's glass was still full.
-He pulled on the sleeve of Phillip's coat and all but shouted at him, but Phillip would not look at him.

 "It's worse," said Phillip.
 "It's worse every damn night now."